tomasliubinas/LtUpvoteBundle/README.md

 ```

-##Basic usage
+## Basic usage

-In order to include Voting component in your project you need to:
+To include Voting component in your project you need to:

 * Include basic CSS file asset within your twig template html document `<head>` section: